tangrams/tangram-docs/pages/draw.md

 Can take the `draw` style parameters `color` and `width`, as defined above.

 ####`extrude`
-Optional _boolean_, _number_, _stops_, or _function_.
+Optional _boolean_, _number_, _[min, max]_, or _function_ returning any of the previous values.
 No default.
 Units are meters `m` or pixels `px`.
 Default units are `m`.

 Extrudes elements drawn with the `polygons` draw style into 3D space along the z-axis.
-It will also raise elements drawn with the `lines` draw style straight up from the ground plane.
+This will also raise elements drawn with the `lines` draw style straight up from the ground plane.

+If the value is `true`, polygons will be extruded using the value in the `height` property, if it exists, interpreted as units `m`.

+The `lines` style does not currently support the `[min, max]` array syntax.

 ####`font`
 Optional element.
 Defines the start of a font style block.
 See [font-parameters](draw.md#font-parameters).